arnsteio/OpenSCAD-workshop-2018-02/05-trigonometry_loops_conditionals.md

 Understanding what length we need, and finding the length of the corresponding relevant side:
 ![alt text](bilder/trig02.png "Understanding what length we need, and finding the length of the corresponding relevant side")

-Using trignometry to find the relevant side:
+Using trignometry to find the relevant side
 ![alt text](bilder/trig03.png "Using trignometry to find the relevant side")

 Cheking with another example to see if this is a generic solution: